 Before you start, set realistic expectations, and adjust them as you begin to see what is available in your price range.
 Make a list of your criteria, including budget, size, location, and preferred amenities.
 This will help guide your search and lead to an informed decision.
 Be open-minded as you start answering these questions:

 - How will you get to campus?
 Do you want to live close enough that you will be able to walk to campus (as most new students do), are you planning to bring a car (with all the extra costs that entails), or will you use public transportation?

 - Do you want to live alone, or share space and expenses with a roommate?

 - What is your monthly budget?
 In addition to rent, remember to factor in other housing-related costs.
 Will you need to buy furniture or pay for parking?
 How much are the monthly utility bills?
-How much is the application fee and the security deposit or move-in fee?
+How much is the application fee and the move-in fee?
 Will you have one or more roommates to share expenses?

 After identifying your priorities, it’s time to start your search.
 Keep in mind that the better the features (age, amenities, proximity to bus/train station, etc.), the higher the rent will be.
 Be prepared to make some sacrifices to stay within your budget.